 Just Look at those display cases.
 This view is from the front entrance that opened onto Phillips.
 The first floor was a real attention-getter.
 Electric lights for night, enormous windows to let in plenty of light during the day.
 Awnings were used to keep the summer heat under control.

 The second floor is shown here from the elevators.
 Yes, elevators!
 This view is looking west toward Phillips from the back of the store.
 Note that the light in the front has been turned off for better picture-taking.
 Also of note are the overhead tubes.
 These were used for cash transactions.
 The salesperson would send your cash off in a pneumatic tube, the sort today used for drive-through banking.
 Moments later, your change would return along with a receipt for the purchase.
-I'm not sure when this practice was discontinued, but Greetings From Sioux Falls forum members have recollections of this as recent as the 1950s.
+I'm not sure when this practice was discontinued, but Greetings From Sioux Falls friends have recollections of this as recent as the 1950s.

 The fourth floor was for home furnishings and held the tea room.
 Keep in mind that Shriver-Johnson Co. was appealing to the ladies.
 The men folk could meet for cigars at the local hotels.
 Ladies would meet their friends at Shriver's for tea and shopping.
 They could mail some postcards, rest their feet, shop.
 All needs were met for the enjoyment of the women, which had to take a load off for the men folk.
 No longer did they need worry about the entertainment of their wives while they guffawed over business deals or attended meetings at some of the numerous fraternal organizations in Sioux Falls.